Counterprogramming (television): Super Bowl

 Under an unsaid gentlemen's agreement, all four major networks (including CBS, Fox, NBC, and ESPN/ABC, who also alternate airing the Super Bowl on a yearly cycle) will typically not schedule any new programming (nor air counterprogramming) on the night of the Super Bowl.
-NFL Network suspends programming during the Super Bowl in favor of Super Bowl Game Center, a static screen with the game's radio broadcast and a live scoreboard.
-Fox provided an exception in 2010 when it aired two new episodes of 'Til Death against Super Bowl XLIV; however, the network had been in the process of burning off the low-rated sitcom in unusual timeslots (including a marathon of four new episodes on Christmas Day) so Sony Pictures Television would have enough episodes to syndicate it.
+NFL Network suspends programming while the game is in progress, carrying a static screen with the game's radio broadcast and a live scoreboard under the branding Super Bowl Game Center.
+Fox provided an exception in 2010, when it aired two new episodes of 'Til Death against Super Bowl XLIV; however, the network had been in the process of burning off the low-rated sitcom in unusual timeslots (including a marathon of four new episodes on Christmas Day) so Sony Pictures Television would have enough episodes to syndicate it.

-As to preempt the possibility that the 2022 Winter Olympics would counterprogram the game, and to maximize advertising sales opportunities, CBS agreed to swap Super Bowl LVI—which, for the first time, was scheduled during an ongoing Olympic Games—to NBC for Super Bowl LV, so that both events were aired by the same network.
+As to preempt the possibility that the 2022 Winter Olympics would counterprogram the game, and to maximize advertising sales opportunities, CBS agreed to swap Super Bowl LVI, which, for the first time, was scheduled during an ongoing Olympic Games, to NBC for Super Bowl LV, so that both events were aired by the same network.
 Furthermore, the structure of the rotation under the NFL's next round of television contracts (which expands it to all four major networks) deliberately gave NBC the Super Bowl games in subsequent Winter Olympic (2026, 2030, and 2034) years.

+During Super Bowl LX in 2026, conservative non-profit organization Turning Point USA counterprogrammed the halftime show (which featured Puerto Rican artist Bad Bunny) with the "All-American Halftime Show", headlined by Kid Rock, Lee Brice, Brantley Gilbert, and Gabby Barrett.